Democratic backsliding in Africa by country

-This article discusses Democratic backsliding by country in Africa.
 Democratic backsliding is the process of a country becoming losing democratic qualities over time.
 In Africa, democratic backsliding—where governments weaken or dismantle key democratic institutions—has evolved significantly.
 Traditional coups, overt election fraud, and outright power grabs have declined, while leaders increasingly use legal means such as constitutional changes, strategic electoral manipulation, and suppression of opposition to entrench their rule.
 Unlike in the past, these modern tactics often exploit democratic frameworks, making them harder to challenge, yet they also tend to be less enduring and more reversible than earlier authoritarian regimes.